THE CONSULATE GENERAL OF THE RUSSIAN FEDERATION

 Suite 200, 60 St. Clair Ave East, Toronto, ON, M4T 1N5

-Be advised that if you submit your documents to "Invisa Logistics Services Canada Ltd", you have to choose "Visa application center" as Destination in your application form, otherwise a specific Consular representation of the Russian Federation in Canada has to be chosen as Destination.
+Please be advised that if you submit your documents to "Invisa Logistics Services Canada Ltd", you have to choose "Visa application center" as Destination in your application form.

 BUSINESS VISA REQUIREMENTS